Hard Palate Cancer

 Speaking and swallowing after tumor surgery

-Depending on the scope of palate surgery, repair method and additional postoperative treatments, some impairment in speech and swallowing may occur after surgery.
+Depending on the scope of palate surgery, repair method, and additional postoperative treatments, some impairment in speech and swallowing may occur after surgery.
 However, there are also successful surgical procedures that will alleviate or eliminate swallowing and speech problems that may develop in patients after the hard palate tumor is surgically removed.

 Feeding after tumor surgery

 The patient feeds through a tube extending from the nose to the stomach or intravenously during hospitalization.
-But over time, the patient starts feeding orally.
+However, over time, the patient starts feeding orally.
 Patients need to regain some pre-treatment feeding function to prevent malnutrition and aspiration.

 Taste functions after cancer treatment